 Information for Search Committees:

-This brochure provides a pithy overview of the literature on implicit bias and gives advice on how to be inclusive when reading applications and evaluating candidates.
+provides a pithy overview of the literature on implicit bias and gives advice on how to be inclusive when reading applications and evaluating candidates.
+This article

 This directory is intended to help higher education institutions identify resources that can be used to extend recruitment efforts to reach a diverse pool of applicants through advertising and networking.
 The directory includes a database with compiled links to web sites for caucuses, committees, task forces, and special interest groups for people of varying backgrounds within professional organizations.It also identifies advertising opportunities and electronic job boards within these organizations.

 Seeking, accepting, and maintaining employment often involves considerations about the career of a spouse or partner.
 MSU offers dual career assistance to the spouse or partner of candidates for faculty and academic staff positions.
 Assistance may be provided during recruitment or at any time during employment, including when retention is an issue.
 Assistance includes exploration of employment interests, discussion of job search strategies, and information and/or referral for employment at Michigan State as well as other Michigan universities, colleges and regional employers.

 Michigan State University is committed to providing a work environment that supports employees' work and personal life.
 Our policies, programs, and services demonstrate our goal to recruit and retain the best workforce for the 21st century.
 This commitment extends to all who work at MSU and embraces individuals, their spouses, partners, immediate, blended, and extended families.
 We are dedicated to helping each of you successfully manage your professional and personal life in ways that allow you to be more actively engaged, productive and fulfilled in your WorkLife at MSU.

 Michigan State University is guided by values that are embedded in our rich heritage as a leading land-grant university and our current position as a world-grant institution among the best universities in the world.
 Foremost among our values is inclusion.